Chuck Wagon Racing – Westerner Days, Red Deer

 If you want to know about the history of Alberta’s cars, trucks, airplanes, farm equipment and pretty well everything else mechanized; go to the Reynolds-Alberta Museum in Wetaskiwin.

 On to the city of Leduc, where you can enjoy its intricate 35 km walkway, great downtown (for poking around) or beautiful city centre lake.
 Leduc is a neighbour to the industrial centre of Alberta’s oil industry, Nisku and home to the newly expanded Edmonton International Airport (YEG).
-This airport is a natural to arrive at should you wish to explore Canada’s north, northern Alberta, Saskatchewan, British Columbia, or (of course) Jasper!
-It can also be used as a departure point for travellers coming from any part of North America and wanting to see this part of Canada.

 From Leduc, travelers can carry on into Edmonton, explore the agritourism in the area, head west, via Devon to the University of Alberta Devonian Gardens, the Clifford Lee Bird Sanctuary, the Enoch Cree Nation, or take HWY 16 west to Hinton and Jasper.